JacksonDavenport/RedditPrediction/README.md

 Java RefitDictionary [total file] [output file]
 Java CreateDistributions [training file]
-Java TitleModeling [subreddit] ["phrase to check likelihood for"]
+Java TitleModeling [subreddit] ["phrase to check likelihood for"] Java SimWrapper [subreddit] ["phrase to check likelihood for"]

 ### Program Description

+SimWrapper (Java)
+  * Run the TitleModeling simulation through a controller which handles loading the distributions
+  * Can be run with a single subreddit or the top subbreddits by the -t or -top flag

 Collect_Titles (Python)
   * Collect a set of titles per subreddit and use this set as a basis for the distributions